blandflakes/brewing/mocha_stout.md

 11. pitch yeast, wait for 7 days or for gravity to level out
 12. move to secondary
 13. add coffee, cacao in secondary

+##Notes

+Brewed 2014-11-25.
+Went easier on the listed grains.
+However, had an additional grain, as I didn't find the Coffee Malt until I'd already found a potential subsitute.

+Grain counts:

+* 11.5 oz Crystal 120
+* 8 oz Black Patent
+* 12 oz Chocolate
+* 12 oz Roasted Barley (intended as a placeholder for Coffee Malt)
+* 12 oz Coffee Malt

+Also used WLP004 (White Labs Irish Ale) as the store didn't have Wyeast Irish Ale.